 Last week, the Graham Sustainability Institute awarded more than $800,000 in tuition and project funding to support the 2022 Dow Sustainability Fellows and two, large international student projects funded by the Dow Distinguished Awards.

-Among the 35 selected Dow Fellows, six outstanding graduate students hail from the Ford School: Phong Hong (MPP/CESM, W'23), Caroline Leland (MPP, W'23, Moksha Menghaney (MPP/SEAS, W'24), Paolo Mutia (MPP, W'23), Kielan Rathjen (MPP, 'W23), and Rasha Mohamed (MPP, W'22).
+Among the 35 selected Dow Fellows, six outstanding graduate students hail from the Ford School: Phong Hong (MPP/MS, W'23), Caroline Leland (MPP, W'23, Moksha Menghaney (MPP/SEAS, W'24), Paolo Mutia (MPP, W'23), Kielan Rathjen (MPP, 'W23), and Rasha Mohamed (MPP, W'22).
 Each Fellow will receive a $20,000 stipend, along with supplementary project funding, sustainability professional development opportunities, and practical experience working on a team with an external organizational partner.
 Fellows were nominated by their academic units and selected through a competitive application process.

 “We are pleased to welcome a talented new cohort of Dow Sustainability Fellows into this productive, highly selective program,” said Jennifer Haverkamp, Graham Family Director in a statement.
 “The 2022 Fellows join a community of nearly 1,000 current students and alumni supported by the Dow Sustainability Program at U-M. Over the coming year, they will advance the sustainability goals of their external partners and deepen their own commitment to sustainability, preparing to promote a more sustainable future wherever life leads them after graduation.”